mayank0131/AWSFiddling/DR-scenario/README.md

 1. VPC and Subnet: Where subnet's AZ is decided on the basis of the variable *az_failure*.

-2. Security Group: To allow application access (Port80) from internet and SSH access (Port22) from the VM running this code(since I'm running this from my VM).
+2. Security Group: To allow application access (Port80) from internet and SSH access (Port22) from comma separated IP list provided in GitHub Variables.

 3. RouteTable: To associate with the Subnet and provide it internet access.